DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxPolarChart/1 Configuration/argumentAxis/constantLines/label/label.md

 ---
 ---
 ##### shortDescription
-An object defining constant line label options.
+An object defining constant line label properties.

 ---
 A constant line label shows information on the constant line.
 You can configure label appearance using the **label** object.
 Within this object, you can set font options, a position and text using corresponding fields.
 In addition, you can specify the horizontal and vertical alignments for the label.